zowe/zowe-explorer-vscode/README.md

 1. Navigate to the explorer tree.
 2. Open the **DATA SETS** bar.
-3. Select the **Create New Data Set** button to specify the profile that you want to use to create the data set.
+3. Click the **Create New Data Set** button to specify the profile that you want to create the data set with.
 4. From the drop-down menu, select the type of PDS that you want to create.
 5. Enter a name for the PDS.
    The PDS is created.